Tinian, Northern Mariana Islands: Postwar Tinian

 After the end of World War II, Tinian became part of the Trust Territory of the Pacific Islands, controlled by the United States.
-The island continued to be dominated by the United States military, and until 1962 was administered as a sub-district of Saipan.
-Since 1978, the island has been a municipality of the Commonwealth of the Northern Mariana Islands.
+The island continued to be dominated by the United States military and was administered as a sub-district of Saipan until 1962.
+Since 1978, it has been a municipality of the Commonwealth of the Northern Mariana Islands.

-During the 1980s, one of the runways on North Field was kept active to allow U.S. Air Force C-130s to take off and land in support of U.S. Marine Corps training exercises in the north end of the island.
-The two northern airstrips, Alpha and Bravo, were cleared of vegetation and the limestone coral that had been disturbed by roots was excavated and replaced by Marines of the 9th Engineer Support Battalion, 3rd FSSG, 3rd Marine Division then stationed at Camp Hansen, Okinawa in late 1981.
+During the 1980s, one of the runways on North Field was kept active to allow US Air Force C-130s to take off and land in support of U.S. Marine Corps training exercises in the island's north end.
+The two northern airstrips, Alpha and Bravo, were cleared of vegetation, and the limestone coral that had been disturbed by roots was excavated and replaced by Marines of the 9th Engineer Support Battalion, 3rd FSSG, 3rd Marine Division then stationed at Camp Hansen, Okinawa in late 1981.
 That unit had been transported by sea aboard the USS Cayuga (LST-1186).
-The military presence began to be replaced by tourism in the 1990s, but still plays an important role in the local economy.
+The military presence began to be replaced by tourism in the 1990s, though it still plays an important role in the local economy.

+On November 4, 1986, the Northern Marianas, including Tinian, became a part of the United States, and the people there became US Citizens.

+Primary business on the island in the postwar period included fishing, cattle, and tourism.
+In the 1990s, an ill-fated attempt at operating casinos began.
+There are still many ranches and some 1–2 thousand cattle on Tinian.

+21st century

+In 2009, Star Marianas Air, based in Tinian, was founded, and by the 2010s, small aircraft operated routes between Saipan, Guam, Tinian, and Rota, for example.
+By 2016, the airline had a fleet consisting of five Piper Super-Chieftains and six Piper Cherokee Sixes.

+The Tinian Dynasty Hotel and Casino shut down in 2016, with the company blaming Typhoon Souledor for a decrease in visitors.
+The Hong Kong-based company that operated what was the only casino on Tinian had its gambling license revoked and was going bankrupt.

-On October 24, 2018, Typhoon Yutu made landfall on the island of Tinian as a Category 5-equivalent super typhoon, becoming the most powerful storm on record to hit the Northern Mariana Islands, and causing an extensive amount of damage.
+On October 24, 2018, Typhoon Yutu made landfall on the island of Tinian as a Category 5-equivalent super typhoon, becoming the most powerful storm on record to hit the Northern Mariana Islands and causing an extensive amount of damage.

+A new casino, called Tinian Diamond Casino, was in the final stages of completion by 2022 and was working to reestablish a ferry between Tinian and nearby Saipan.
+However, it never opened.